 - for any remuneration; and

-- unless the Content states that the Platform is the original publication location of the Content.
+- unless the other Site prominently states that the Platform is the original publication location of the Content.

-5.2 The know-how supplied by the Company pursuant to clause 5.1 shall be used by the Contributor only for the purpose of the development of the Content and shall be subject to the provisions of clause 7.
+6.2 The know-how supplied by the Company pursuant to clause 6.1 shall be used by the Contributor only for the purpose of the development of the Content and shall be owned by the Company as set out in clause 4.

 - Contain any material which is defamatory of any person.